miladsoft/portfolio-extension/README.md

-Here's a sample `README.md` for your extension, written in English with emojis for better engagement:

----

 # 🚀 Real-time Bitcoin Price Extension

 This browser extension displays real-time Bitcoin prices from multiple exchanges, including Binance, Mempool.space, Bitfinex, and Kraken.
 You can easily track the latest Bitcoin prices directly from your browser!